open-goal/jak-project/doc/porting_to_x86.md

 The PS2's main CPU is called the EE.
 It runs GOAL code and the C Kernel, which is Naughty Dog's C++ code.
 The C Kernel is responsible for bootstrapping GOAL's kernel and exposing Sony library functions to GOAL code.
 The C Kernel is in `game/kernel`.
 In OpenGOAL the "EE Thread" runs code than ran on the EE on the PS2.
 This includes the C Kernel and all GOAL code.
 There is a single EE thread - GOAL implements its own threading, but this all runs in the same Linux/Windows thread.

 The PS2 has a separate I/O Processor called the IOP.
 It runs the OVERLORD driver written by Naughty Dog in C. OpenGOAL uses C++ for its implementation of OVERLORD.
 Like with the EE, there are Sony libraries for the IOP.
-These are in `game/sce/iop` to distiguish them from EE code.
+These are in `game/sce/iop` to distinguish them from EE code.
 The IOP can run independently from the EE.
 Unlike the EE, the IOP itself has multiple threads (7 threads) that each have their own OS thread.
 But only one IOP thread runs at a time, as the IOP was a single-core CPU.

 To give an idea of the size of these (counted by `wc -l`):
 - OVERLORD is 3700 lines, but still has a lot to implement,